 Improvements and opinions are welcome!

 #1 Updated by Anita Graser over 7 years ago

 I like the idea of squared corners too.

 As to the overall design, there is too much going on for me right now.
 So many different font styles: bold, italic, with and without shadow, colors and outlines.

 If we get an updated logo for 2.0, I think we should create something from there.

-#4 Updated by Hugo Mercier almost 7 years ago
+#4 Updated by Hugo Mercier over 7 years ago

 The background is nice now, thanks for your work.